-The Team is responsible for undertaking the following work activities:

-- programmed food hygiene inspection and re-visits; - health and safety interventions and re-visits; - food sampling in-accordance with national surveys organised by UKHSA or the FSA, cross regional studies and local needs.; - investigation of complaints; - operation of the National Food Hygiene Rating Scheme; - investigation of cases of infectious disease and food poisoning and any associated outbreak control; - investigation of workplace accidents and cases of ill health, adverse insurance reports; - responding to Food Standard Agency Food Alerts; - provision of export food certificates; - inspection of food; - approval of food premises; - registration and inspection of premises offering special treatments such as tattooing and piercing; - facilitation of advisory and training services for businesses; - food hygiene training; - smokefree enforcement; - licensing and planning consultations.
+- 3.3.1 The Team is responsible for undertaking the following work activities: - programmed food hygiene inspection and re-visits. - health and safety interventions and re-visits. - food sampling in-accordance with national surveys organised by UKHSA or the FSA, cross regional studies and local needs. - investigation of complaints. - operation of the National Food Hygiene Rating Scheme. - investigation of cases of infectious disease and food poisoning and any associated outbreak control. - investigation of workplace accidents and cases of ill health, adverse insurance reports. - responding to Food Standard Agency Food Alerts. - provision of export food certificates. - inspection of food. - approval of food premises. - registration and inspection of premises offering special treatments such as tattooing and piercing. - facilitation of advisory and training services for businesses. - food hygiene training; - smokefree enforcement. - licensing and planning consultations.

 While engaged in the above activities the Team uses a variety of means to ensure that individuals and organisations meet their legal responsibilities including education, negotiation, advice, guidance, warning letters, formal notices and prosecution.
 The Council believes in firm but fair regulation consistent with the Better Regulation Principles.
-Overall, the Team seeks to work in collaboration with businesses while avoiding bureaucracy in the way it works.

 - 3.3.2 The Environmental Health & Housing Enforcement Policy adopts the Regulators Compliance Code's five principles of good regulation, namely transparency, accountability, proportionality, consistency and targeting.
 This means that a graduated approach to food safety enforcement is adopted in all but the most serious of cases.
-The Enforcement Policy is published on the Council's website. - 3.3.3 The Service is committed to the promotion of equal opportunities in all of our activities in accordance with the Council's Equal Opportunities Policy.
+The Enforcement Policy is published on the Council's website. - 3.3.3 The Service is committed to the promotion of equal opportunities in all our activities in accordance with the Council's Equal Opportunities Policy.
 Every effort is made to ensure that we treat everyone equitably and fairly.